Herbivore Management

 Are these island-wide rules or statewide rules?

-This rulemaking effort is a statewide effort to address widespread department concerns about declining reef health and herbivorous fish populations.
+This rulemaking effort is a statewide effort to address widespread concerns about declining reef health and herbivorous fish populations.

-The Holomua Marine Initiative will be working towards place-based planning for specific areas throughout the state with public input about the specific needs of particular places.
+The Holomua Marine Initiative will be working towards place-based planning for individual areas throughout the state with public input about the specific needs of particular places.
 If you would like to see different rules in your place, please participate in that process as well.

 Any additional thoughts or questions?
 Talk to us!